zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 ### cascadeFrom `String`

-Use it to set the Id of the parent dropdownlist widget.
+Use it to set the Id of the parent DropDownList widget.
 [Help topic showing how cascading functionality works](/web/dropdownlist/cascading)

 #### Example